-The UK gambling industry is steadily growing, pulling in an estimated 14 billion GBP this year while gambling addiction rates continue to climb.
+The UK gambling industry is steadily growing, pulling in an estimated 15 billion GBP this year while gambling addiction rates continue to climb.
 This issue was spotlighted in a recent article which revealed that out of 35 UK professional footballers seeking help for addiction last season, most required residential treatment for a gambling problem.
-Through the years, football legends like Peter Shilton, Paul Merson, and Wayne Rooney have spoken out about their own struggles with gambling addiction in an attempt to bring attention to the dangers of this often hidden problem affecting both high-profile figures and the general public.
+High-profile cases of footballers battling gambling addiction, such as Ivan Toney, Sandro Tonali, and Lucas Paqueta, have further brought attention to the dangers of this often hidden problem affecting both well-known figures and the general public.

 What’s Behind the Rise in Gambling in the UK?